8. Lighting#

 float cosPhi;

-and after we defined our point light sources add the following code.
+and after we defined our point light sources add the following code to add a single spotlight source.

 // Add spotlight